 Sullivan real estate is some of the most expensive in Wisconsin, although Sullivan house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sullivan is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Sullivan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sullivan is a village of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Sullivan who work in healthcare (9.04%), office and administrative support (8.77%), and sales jobs (7.95%).

 Of important note, Sullivan is also a village of artists.
 Sullivan has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sullivan’s character.